LeeAnnEditor/o365hq/blog/Dynamics 365 Field Service.md

 Dynamics 365 for Field Service allows a wide variety of options related to SLAs and delivery windows that can be fully customized.
 Once the work order is created, a specific set of steps are prescribed for the field engineer to follow.
-When on site, the field technician will see this customizable sequence in the mobile app.
+When on-site, the field technician will see this customizable sequence in the mobile app.

 ![](https://o365hq.com/images/567.png)

-Field Service for Dynamics 365 provides you with all the relevant information needed to fulfill your assignments and report on the jobs.
+Dynamics 365 Field Service provides you with all the relevant information needed to fulfill your assignments and report on the jobs.
 By providing status updates in real time, dispatchers can respond to the current state of activity of all technicians in the field and make